15 Signs You’re Living in a Bad Neighborhood

 4. Carry Self-Defense Tools

 When going out, carry items that can protect you in case of an emergency.
 This could be pepper spray, a personal alarm, or a small self-defense tool.
 Always be aware of your surroundings and avoid risky areas, especially at night.
 Self-defense classes can also equip you with skills to protect yourself in dangerous situations.
-Carrying a whistle or alarm can attract attention and deter potential attackers, making you feel more secure when you're alone.
+Carrying a whistle or alarm can attract attention and deter potential attackers, making you feel more secure when you're alone in a bad neighborhood.

 5. Use Good Lighting Around Your Property